EdgeNet-project/edgenet-project.github.io/pages/running-experiments.md

 If you are familiar with [Docker](https://www.docker.com/) and [Kubernetes](https://kubernetes.io/), you already know almost everything that you need to know to deploy experiments on EdgeNet.
 If not, you can rely on the wealth of documentation and tutorials already available for these technologies online.
-This page describes the basic steps required to run an experiment on EdgeNet, with attention to the few EdgeNet-specific features.
+This page describes the basic steps required to run an experiment on EdgeNet, with attention to the few EdgeNet-specific features: user registration, user namespaces and selective deployments.

 ## Register for a free account